WEB BROWSER COLOR MANAGEMENT TUTORIAL

 Test image courtesy of CARL J. STAWICKI.

-The classic real-world example is the old-school print shop's clueless "color expert" who ignores our embedded profile, because he says, he has turned "color management off" and "doesn't use profiles."
 He tells us our file is bad because his print is bad, and he will try to correct our bad color and print another round of proofs.

 Does this sound familiar?

-THE SIMPLE TRUTH BEHIND COLOR MANAGEMENT:
+THE SIMPLE TRUTH BEHIND BASIC COLOR MANAGEMENT THEORY:

 Everything else the "color expert" blames on our "bad file" is nonsense (except if the file has over-saturated, out-of-gamut colors or tones that the printer inks technology can't reproduce on the chosen paper).

-List of Color-Managed Browsers:
+List of Color-Managed Web Browsers:

 Apple's SAFARI for Mac

-Apple's SAFARI for Windows XP Vista Pro
+Apple's SAFARI for Windows XP Windows VISTA

 OmniWeb 5.1.3 (Mac)